 - What is the outlook for cystic fibrosis?

-Cystic fibrosis facts*
+Cystic fibrosis definition and facts*

 - Cystic fibrosis (CF) is an inherited disease that affects the secretory glands, including the mucus and sweat glands.
 Cystic fibrosis mostly affects the lungs, pancreas, liver, intestines, sinuses, and sex organs.